 A certificate of mailing is a form to provide evidence of mailing.
-It’s a great way to keep track of your mailing history and gives you a physical copy showing you mailed a certain number of items.
-While good as an initial record of when items were sent, it's important to be aware that your certificate of mailing doesn’t provide a record of delivery.
+It is a great way to keep track of your mailing history and gives you a physical copy showing you mailed a certain number of items.
+The certificate of mailing is good as an initial record of when items were sent, however be aware that it does not provide a record of delivery.
 To be sure the delivery of your package was complete, it's best to get signature confirmation from the recipient.
 Learn how to set up a shipping rule for signature confirmation with ShippingEasy.

 With which services can I get a certificate of mailing?